The Interior Crisis Line – 1-888-353-2273 (1.888.353.CARE)

-The purpose of the line is to provide a “community safety net”, enabling individuals and families to manage mental health concerns and to provide a non-judgmental listening ear to those who could benefit from engaging in collaborative problem-solving.
+The purpose of the line is to provide a “community safety net” to enable individuals and families with managing their mental health concerns, and to provide a non-judgmental ear to those who could benefit from engaging in collaborative problem-solving.
 Crisis Line Responders may refer individuals to appropriate community or professional resources and if needed may intervene in life-threatening or emergency situations.

 The Crisis Line provides confidential telephone crisis intervention through active listening and support.
 Trained, caring volunteers listen to caller’s concerns, empowering the individual to meet their own needs and find their own solutions.